-- The doctors will also look at how fast the PSA levels have been increasing from test to test.
+- Your health care provider will also look at how fast the PSA levels have been increasing from test to test.
 A faster increase could show a more aggressive tumor.

-A prostate biopsy is done in your doctor's office.
+A prostate biopsy is done in your provider's office.
 The results can indicate:

 - How much of the prostate is involved.

 - The Gleason score.
 A number from 2 to 10 that shows how closely the cancer cells look like normal cells when viewed under a microscope.
-Scores less than 6 suggest the cancer is slow growing and not aggressive.
+Scores 6 or less suggest the cancer is slow growing and not aggressive.
 Higher numbers indicate a faster growing cancer that is more likely to spread.

-Using the results from these tests, your doctor can tell you your clinical stage.
+Using the results from these tests, your provider can tell you your clinical stage.
 At times, this is enough information to make decisions about your treatment.

-This staging helps determine what other treatment you may need might.
+This staging helps determine what other treatment you may need.
 It also helps predict what to expect after treatment ends.